 I don’t have any real plan or vision for these events or for where I think they should necessarily go.
-I just invite and pray that the Holy Spirit works in women’s lives and that they come away with a challenge or an encouragement or a new thought or a new friendship or just a bit of reprieve from the dailiness.
+I invite and pray that the Holy Spirit works in women’s lives and that they come away with a challenge, encouragement, a new thought, a new friendship or a bit of reprieve from the dailiness.

-Our culture is so busy and fragmented and distracted, and there are few spaces where women can gather for food and focused conversation and to be heard and to be loved.
+Our culture is so busy and fragmented and distracted, and there are few spaces where women can gather for food and focused conversation, to be heard and to be loved.
 I believe that God made us as women to be inviters.
 Why aren’t we doing that more?
-Why aren’t we creating space in our homes and in our schedules and in our hearts to gather?
+Why aren’t we creating space in our homes, schedules and in our hearts to gather?
 I know that for each of us there are differing lists of obstacles that we face, but most of those can be overcome.

 Women are lonely.
 Women need friendship.
 Women need nurturing as they are nurturers to so many in their lives.
 Women need to be listened to and offered encouragement and hope.
 Women need to eat a slow meal without interruption and to enjoy a glass of wine coupled with laughter.
 Women need to share their real life stories and listen to other’s stories.
 Women need to be seen and noticed.
 Women need to be affirmed that you are not alone.

 Why do we wait for other women to make the first move?
 Why do we sit alone at home or make ourselves over-busy to compensate for that ache of aloneness?
 Why do we keep hoping that good friendships will just happen to us?

 I believe that we can move past our fears and insecurities and issues, and seek to learn how to love other women in even the smallest of ways.
 May I encourage you to begin to take steps to create of lifestyle of loving and pursuing women?